Saint Camillus de Lellis, Priest

 In the U.S.A. this Optional Memorial is transferred to July 18

-Optional Memorial: Liturgical Color: White
+Liturgical Color: White

 Camillus was inspired by his saintly spiritual director, Saint Philip Neri, to establish a company of consecrated men who would serve the sick purely out of love for God.
-They served in the hospital of the Holy Spirit, still found today on the Tiber river close to the Vatican.
-Camillus and his co-workers earned a reputation for providing excellent medical care, for being indefatigable, and for doing their work with an intense spirit of prayer.
+They served in the hospital of the Holy Spirit, still found today on the Tiber River close to the Vatican.
+Camillus and his co-workers earned a reputation for providing excellent medical care, for indefatigable service, and for doing their work with an intense spirit of prayer.
 While carrying out this demanding apostolate, Camillus also attended seminary and was ordained a priest in 1584.
 As the years passed, more men joined, new houses were established in other cities, and the rule for the Order of Clerks Regular, Ministers of the Infirm (M.I.), simply known as the Camillians, was approved by the Pope in 1591.

 Father Camillus instituted medical reforms that were rare for his time in regard to cleanliness, diet, infectious diseases, the search for cures, and the separation of healthcare administration from healthcare itself.
 When his order expanded to other countries, they even staffed a medical field unit accompanying soldiers in battle, an important innovation.
 This, together with his order’s habit bearing a large, simple, red cross on the front, made Camillus a precursor of the modern Red Cross.

 Saint Camillus, you knew the rough life of the soldier, gambler, and wanderer.
-Because of your experiences, you practised great empathy for the outcast, the sick, and the dying.
+Because of your experiences, you practiced great empathy for the outcast, the sick, and the dying.
 Help us to be like you, to translate our empathy into action, and to be motivated primarily by love of God.